jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

   - REGULAR_SEARCH: Standard semantic search for information
   - URL_SEARCH: The user is specifically asking for URLs or links
   - BEST_CONTENT: The user is asking for the best/top/recommended content

+### Direct Site Matching
+- For simple queries that might be website names or domains:
+  - Domain detection for queries containing .com, .org, .net, etc.
+  - Site name matching for short queries without question words
+  - Direct retrieval of pages from matching sites
+  - Higher similarity scores assigned to direct matches
+  - This ensures reliable results for website-specific queries

 ### Search Strategies